AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/dragon/topaz-greatwyrm-ftd.md

   - "desc": "The greatwyrm magically teleports to an unoccupied space it can see within\
       \ 60 feet of it."
     "name": "Psychic Step"
+"legendary_description": "Legendary Action Uses: 3.
+Immediately after another creature's\
+  \ turn, the topaz greatwyrm can expend a use to take one of the following actions.\
+  \ The topaz greatwyrm regains all expended uses at the start of each of its turns."
 "legendary_actions":
   - "desc": "The greatwyrm makes one Claw attack."
     "name": "Claw"